dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 Chain Strength
 --------------

-For illustrative purposes, the following code purposely weakens the :ref:`chain strength <concepts__chain_strength>` (strength of the coupling between qubits ``45`` and ``46``, which represent variable :math:`z`).
-By explicitly setting chain strength to a low value of 0.25, the two qubits are not strongly correlated and the result is that many returned samples represent invalid states for an AND gate.
+For illustrative purposes, this subsection purposely weakens the :ref:`chain strength <concepts__chain_strength>` (strength of the coupling between qubits ``45`` and ``46``, which represent variable :math:`z`).

+In the previous subsection, the chain strength, which by default is set by the :func:`~dwave.embedding.chain_strength.uniform_torque_compensation` function, was close to 1.

+>>> print(round(sampleset.info['embedding_context']['chain_strength'], 3))  # doctest: +SKIP
+0.866

+The following code explicitly sets chain strength to a lower value of ``0.25``.
+Consequently, the two qubits are less strongly correlated and the result is that many returned samples represent invalid states for an AND gate.

 .. note:: The next code requires the use of Ocean's
     :std:doc:`docs_inspector/sdk_index` tool.